frigo-, frig-

 2. A person who prefers cold or cold things: Jane always had her food and drinks in the fridge because, as a frigophile she only wanted to eat frozen or at least cool food, and never warm or hot!

-frigophobia (s) (noun) (no plural)
+frigophobia (s) (noun) (no pl)

-An extreme anxiety of being cold or freezing: People who are afflicted with frigophobia put on layers of very warm clothing and even blankets, regardless of the temperature indicated at the place where they are.
+An extreme anxiety of being cold or freezing: People who are afflicted with frigophobia put on layers of very warm clothing and even blankets regardless of the temperature indicated at the place where they are.

 frigostable (adjective), more frigostable, most frigostable